-If you are planning travel in one of these states, please call customer service for additional information.
+If you are planning travel to New York, please call customer service for additional information.

 The Health Savings Account (HSA) is a tax advantage custodial account established exclusively for the purpose of paying and reimbursing qualified medical expenses for you or your family.